-Your best bet is to look for a Doctor who specializes in thyroid care and I don't mean an endocrinologist.
+Your best bet is to look for a Doctor who specializes in thyroid care with an integrative or personalized approach.

-Alternatively you can also ask if the Doctor prescribes liothyronine and Natural dessicated thyroid hormone, again if the answer is "Yes" you are onto something.
+Alternatively you can also call local pharmacies and ask for a list of Doctors that Doctor prescribs liothyronine and Natural desiccated thyroid hormone, again if the answer is "Yes" you are onto something.

 You can also look for reviews online or from other patients.